EthanGroat/assistant/README.md

 python3 -m pip install chattingtransformer nltk
 ```

-### how to install dependencies on Arch-based Linux
+### how to install dependencies on other POSIX systems

 assuming you have python and pip installed and up to date:
 ```bash